ariatemplates/hashspace/docs/api/index.md

 Defines the attributes of the controller, also considered as the attributes of the component.

-In the _klass_ definition of the controller, a specific property called `attributes` is used to define the attributes of the controller/component.
+In the _klass_ definition of the controller, a specific property called `$attributes` is used to define the attributes of the controller/component.
 It allows you to define the public API of the controller itself.

 It expects a map of attribute names (the keys) with their definitions (the values).